AP Psychology

 • Bipolar, depressive, anxiety, and obsessive-compulsive disorders

-• Dissociative, somatic, and trauma- and stress-related disorders
+• Dissociative and trauma- and stress-related disorders

 • Historical developments in psychological treatment